Cutoff for Random Walks on Upper Triangular Matrices: Entropic Method and Times

+For a non-Abelian group, as noted above, just looking at $W(t)$ loses information.
+We decompose $\ugr$ into its Abelianisation $\uab$ and commutator $\ucom$.
+The above heuristics for Abelian groups suggest that the walk projected to the Abelianisation $\uab$ should be mixed at the time at which $W$ has entropy $\log \abs \uab$.
+We then need to check that the walk on the commutator $\ucom$ is mixed at this time.
+The Abelianisation $\uab$ corresponds to the super-diagonal. \textcite{DH:rw-heisenberg} showed that coordinates mix faster the farther they are from the diagonal.
+It is thus natural then to expect the commutator to mix faster than the Abelianisation, at least for $d$ not too large.
+We need to make sure that all elements of the group can be reached with reasonable probability, and so need to run for at least $\log_k \abs \ugr$.
+This suggests $\max\bra{ t_0(k, \abs \uab), \: \log_k \abs \ugr }$ as the mixing~time.

-For typical distance, we define a related auxiliary random variable, $A$, corresponding to the number of times each generator is used: $A$ is uniformly distributed on a $k$-dimensional lattice ball of a certain radius.
+To study typical distance, we define a related auxiliary variable, $A$, corresponding to the number of times each generator is used: $A$ is uniformly distributed on a $k$-dimensional lattice ball of a certain radius.
 We apply the chosen generators in a uniformly random order.
 We do not apply an entropic method here, per se, but the underlying principles of the proof are extremely similar.